 Although they might seem like nothing more than gadgets for humans to save a little bit of time, these miracle inventions are helpful in all sorts of situations.
 If you’re away from home, automatic feeders keep your cat fed on schedule.
 It’s a lot better than what we used to do — leave all the food out at once, running the risk that our kitty would gorge herself and then go hungry.

 Auto-feeders are also more precise than humans.
 If your cat needs to be on a specific diet, an automatic feeder will never forget and your cat will get food at the same healthy rate every day.
-Check out our reviews to learn which automatic cat feeder deserves your money in 2020.
+Check out our reviews of the best automatic cat feeders to learn which automatic cat feeder deserves your money this year.

 1. Cat Mate C3000 Programmable Dry Food Feeder – Best Overall